nationalarchives/da-tre-fn-failure-destination/README.md

 An on push workflow is provided which versions, tags, and pushes to ECR an image built from the latest code.

 ## Message parsing
-Example parsing utils are supplied for `CourtDocumentPackage` : the precise circe codecs required will need adapting depending on types nested in parameters of the TRE message in question.
+Example parsing utils are supplied for `CourtDocumentPackages` : the precise circe codecs required will need adapting depending on types nested in parameters of the TRE message in question.